 - curvature of the spine (scoliosis).

-Other problems with Noonan syndrome
+Other issues associated with Noonan syndrome

-Depending on the severity, problems may include:
+Depending on the severity, other issues experienced by people with Noonan syndrome may include:

 - eye problems, including squint and short-sightedness